manfredspitze/intro-vs-code-starter/instructions.md

 ### (R)un

-In the `main.py` file in this repo (repository), click the editing pencil and add the two lines of Python code shown under *Predict* to your Python file.
+In the `main.py` file in this repo (repository), click the editing pencil and add the two lines of Python code shown under *(P)redict* to your Python file.

 ### (I)nvestigate